 At this phase of the moon, it has cycled through 3/4 of its life.
 But it has reversed which side is lit by the sun.

-And instead of it progressively appearing more full, we begin to see less of the moon.
+And instead of it progressively appearing fuller, we begin to see less of the moon.

 It visibly appears to be shrinking as it approaches back to a new moon.

-A couple days after, you get a waning crescent moon.
+A couple of days after, you get a waning crescent moon.

-We start to see less and less of the moon as the moon orbits past the 270 degree cycle.
+We start to see less and less of the moon as the moon orbits past the 270° cycle.

-When the moon has completed its full 360 degree orbit around the Earth, we are back to the first phase.
+When the moon has completed its full 360° orbit around the Earth, we are back to the first phase.

 At all times, the sun illuminates half of the moon.
 This is the same as Earth because half the Earth is lit during the day and half of it is in darkness at night.

 But it’s because of our perspective and where we are on Earth, how we see the 8 major phases of the moon.
 The moon looks bright from Earth because it’s in full sunlight.

 Because the moon is a sphere and orbits the Earth, we see it differently based on time.
 In the diagram, the phase of the moon is based on the position of the moon and how much sunlight is shining from the right side.